 - Circuit races are X Class races held at auto-racing venues as part of the night's race program with spectators in the stands, and come with additional rules and requirements.

 - All pilots must be certified by X Class in order to compete in the Circuit races.
 Please contact us for more info on how to get certified.

-- Pilots must either hold a 107 certification themselves or their VO must hold a 107.
-Pilots are highly encouraged to have their own 107 certification.
+- Pilots must either hold a FAA Part 107 sUAS operator's certification themselves or their visual observer (VO) must hold a Part 107 certification.
+Pilots are highly encouraged to have their own Part 107 certification.

 - Pilots must keep their aircraft below the max height ceiling specified for the event, failure to maintain the height limit will result in disqualification and possible decertification by X Class.